ballerina-platform/nballerina/NOTES.md

 These work quite similarly to rest type for tuples, except that keys are strings rather than integers.

+### Errors

+`error<T>` and `error<readonly & T>` are equivalent, since the detail record is copied with `cloneReadOnly`.

+We can represent the subtype of error as single Bdd, in the same way as a subtype of readonly mapping.

 ## Not yet done

 ### Optional fields